 It can be used to handle many audio formats and it can even help you in giving audio effects such as normalization, trimming, and fading in and out, to your audio files.

 Audacity has some really cool and interesting features that can help you out, every time you edit your audio.
-It has a professional-looking and an easy to use Multi-language interface.
+It has a professional-looking and easy to use Multi-language interface.
 Check out all the features in the following feature list:

 - Large audio format support includes OGG, Vorbis and many others